joeshaw/hugo-natrium-theme/README.md

 * Replace instances of *.Hugo* with *hugo* (fixes "*WARN Page.Hugo is deprecated and will be removed in a future release.
 Use the global hugo function.*")
 * Replace instances of *.RSSLink* with *.OutputFormats.Get "RSS"* (fixes: "*WARN Page.RSSLink is deprecated and will be removed in a future release.
 Use the Output Format's link.*")
 * Replace instances of *.Data.Pages* with *.Site.RegularPages* (fixes "*Error <.Paginate>: error calling Paginate: cannot convert type page.PagesGroup to Pages*")
+* Replace instances of *.Site.DisqusShortname* with *.Site.Config.Services.Disqus.Shortname* (fixes "*WARN deprecated: .Site.DisqusShortname was deprecated in Hugo v0.120.0 and will be removed in a future release.*")

 ```diff
 -To use Natrium with older versions of Hugo (0.25 - 0.52),